TimMikeladze/next-apollo-joy-starter/README.md

 This project is configured to be a PWA out of the box, it just needs a few more steps from you to be production ready.
 Add your image assets and define your manifest files.
 Start by following the [instructions here](https://github.com/shadowwalker/next-pwa#step-2-add-manifest-file-example).

+### ⚙️ Customizing this starter

+This project is designed to be a starting point for your project.
+Each of its features has a small footprint and can be easily removed or replaced with your own.

+For example you easily replace Joy UI with Tailwind CSS with minimal effort while keeping the rest of the starter-kit intact.

 ## 🎊 Built a project with this starter kit?

 That's awesome!
 Please feel free to open a PR and add your project to the list below.